Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Hotteok is a savory and sweet pancake.
 With a crunchy exterior and a soft interior, this syrupy pancake gets its irresistible flavor from a sugary concoction that traditionally includes brown sugar, honey, chopped peanuts, and cinnamon.

-People all over Korea enjoy it on cold winter days, freshly made hot off the griddle.
+People across Korea enjoy it on cold winter days, freshly made and hot off the griddle.

 3. Sundubu-jjigae (순두부찌개)